replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 ```
     - nodeResources:
-        checkName: Cluster memory is are sufficient to install and run Harbor
+        checkName: Cluster memory is sufficient to install and run Harbor
         outcomes:
           - fail:
               when: "sum(memoryAllocatable) < 4G"